 Last night I took the advice from the book.
 I made the decision to take back control.
 I followed the example Robbins talks about.
 It’s not been perfect, it’s been my first go.
 But I feel SO much better for it.
 Heck, I woke up at 6:30 am, I was downstairs by 06:45, and writing this post by 07:30.
 It’s now 8:42 and my kids have just woken up.
 They didn’t even know where I was!
-They’re so used to finding me in my room in a morning, still half asleep, that I heard their footsteps while they looked for me, then saw their confused half asleep faces when they found me working so early in the morning.
+They’re so used to finding me in my room in the morning, still half asleep, that I heard their footsteps while they looked for me, then saw their confused half-asleep faces when they found me working so early in the morning.

 THAT right there is worth it.
 Now, I’m showing my kids what I want them to see.
 I’m leading by example, by taking back control of my life and owning my mornings.
 I’m doing what’s important to me.